Tackling ash dieback at Calke Abbey

 How is Calke Abbey affected?

-Sadly, the vast majority of ash trees at Calke Abbey have been affected by ash dieback, and we’ve identified approximately 100 trees that need immediate action.
+Sadly, the vast majority of ash trees at Calke Abbey have been affected by ash dieback, and work has already started to fell the worst affected trees for the safety of staff, volunteers and visitors.

 Replacing lost trees